cvdlab-projects/webindex/slides/presentazione biomedica.md

      return slice

-'''this is to know which slide you are watching..you must skip the comment on the reading'''
+'''in order to know which slide is..you must skip the comment on the reading'''

     def writeSlice(output, slice, id):
      output.write('# New slice (' + str(id) + ')\n')